 The entity is incorporated under the Corporations Act 2001 and is a company limited by guarantee.
 If the company is wound up, the Constitution states that each member is required to contribute a maximum of \$1.00 each towards meeting any outstanding obligations of the company.
-As at 31 December 2021 the total amount that members of the company are liable to contribute if the company is wound up is \$7.
-(2020: \$8).
+As at 31 December 2022 the total amount that members of the company are liable to contribute if the company were to be wound up is \$8.
+(2021: \$7).